DIY Baby Nursery Ideas on a Budget

 • Wood plaque, canvas, or thrifted frame

-• Stencil, vinyl letters, or freehand paint pens
+• Stencil, vinyl letters, or paint pens

 • Scrap fabric or wallpaper remnants for texture